-In this exhibition at Le Cube – independent art room, she proposes an approach on the theme of movement / travel as a real, deep and poetic relationship to the world.
-Ströbel is questioning her own culture (or her own cultures), her visual and verbal languages, migration and the injustice concerning the right to travel.
+In this exhibition at Le Cube – independent art room, she presents her approach on the theme of movement / travel as a real, deep and poetic relationship to the world.
+Ströbel is questioning her own culture (or cultures), her visual and verbal languages, migration and the injustices related to travel.
 She is also interested in clichés, exotic aspects and nomadism.

-In her video Rivers of Babylon, realized in 2007 in Morocco, as well as in her new series Arabic short stories she talks about the interest in the other, the possibilities and limitations of communication as well as cultural gaps and misunderstandings: a dialogue that is never clear, and rather requires efforts.
+In her video Rivers of Babylon, realized in 2007 in Morocco, as well as in her new series Arabic short stories, she talks about interest in the other, possibilities and limitations of communication, and cultural gaps and misunderstandings: a dialogue that is never clear, and requires efforts to fully grasp.

-The video installation L’autre côté, composed of two projections facing each other in two separate areas, tells the stories of two young men who build with their story an image of unknown or distant countries.
+The video installation, L’autre côté, is composed of two projections facing each other in two separate areas.
+It tells the stories of two young men who construct, with their story, an image of unknown or distant countries.